Curriculum Policies Committee (CPC)

 - Writing and Reading Subcommittee(Effective Fall 2015, the Subcommittee shall report to the General Education/Graduation Requirements Policies Committee.)

-B. Issues considered by the committee may be referred as well by the Executive Committee to any of the other committees of the Faculty Senate.
-The committee may similarly refer issues to other Senate committees through the Executive Committee.
+- Issues considered by the Committee may be referred as well by the Executive Committee to any of the other committees of the Faculty Senate.
+The Committee may similarly refer issues to other Senate committees through the Executive Committee.